ClickCease

 Cities with the Most Accidents Per 1,000 People

-This table provides a reference for how likely residents are to get into a car accident in certain cities.
-We calculate this by showing the accident rate per 1,000 people in the city’s population, rather than by total number of accidents.
+This table references how likely residents are to get into a car accident in certain cities.
+We calculate this by showing the accident rate per 1,000 people in the city’s population rather than by a total number of accidents.

 Under this method, Seal Beach is at the top of the list with an accident rate almost 9x that of Aliso Viejo.